What is company car tax?

 This year 2021/22, the electric vehicle company car tax rate has risen to 1% of an EV’s taxable list price.
 This is also known as the P11D value.
 The following year this rises to just 2%, keeping the level far below petrol and diesel vehicles, as well as plug-in hybrids.
 These other vehicles come within a new set of bands rising to a maximum of 37%, depending on emissions.
 Some diesel vehicles also attract an extra 4% supplement.

-Company Car Tax bands
+- Company Car Tax Rate

-- Zero Congestion Charge in London
+- London Congestion Charge

 Are electric cars good as company cars?